 Seventh Circuit Refuses To Review Timeliness Challenge To BIA Decision In Asylum Case, Concludes 8 C.F.R. § 1208.4(a)(5)(iv) Is Not Unconstitutionally Vague.
 Marko Vrljicak v.
 Holder

-The Eighth Circuit found that the BIA adequately addressed the petitioner's asylum claim, which was based on his HIV-positive status, and upheld the IJ's adverse credibility finding and decision to exclude medical records.
+The Eighth Circuit found that the BIA adequately addressed the petitioner's asylum claim, which was based on his HIV-positive status, and upheld the IJ's adverse credibility finding and the decision to exclude medical records.
 R.K.N. v.
 Holder

 Court Finds DHS Did Not Violate Asylum Applicant's Confidentiality Rights When Requested Verification of the Death Certificate The court rejected the petitioner's arguments that an overseas DHS investigation violated her confidentiality rights and that the IJ considered untrustworthy evidence, and upheld the BIA's conclusion she had not suffered past persecution.
 (La v.
 Holder, 12/13/12)